 Senator Mike Monroney denounced the investigatory authority of Joseph McCarthy’s Permanent Subcommittee on Investigations.
 Monroney successfully tried to amend the Senate rules to prevent McCarthy's investigation of Central Intelligence Agency personnel.

-Senator Robert S. Kerr of Oklahoma City helped shepherd through Congress funding a navigation project that eventually was named the McClellan-Kerr Arkansas River Navigation System.
+Senator Robert S. Kerr of Oklahoma City helped shepherd through Congress funding for a navigation project that eventually was named the McClellan-Kerr Arkansas River Navigation System.
 This created an economic boom in northeastern Oklahoma.

 Robert Kerr became chairman of the Aeronautical and Space Sciences Committee, (today's Committee on Commerce, Science, and Transportation).
 This committee was crucial in providing support for the space program.

 After losing a bruising election fight, Edmond A. Edmondson, son of former senator J. Howard Edmondson, filed a petition with the United States Senate to prevent incumbent senator Henry L. Bellmon of Red Rock from being seated.
 Citing irregularities in the vote totals, he challenged the legitimacy of the electoral result.
 The Senate ruled on March 4, 1976, in favor of Senator Bellmon.